 Most common causes of damage to drywall

 Drywall is the most common material to build the walls throughout Toronto, and with no wonder: It’s simple and quick to set up, not too difficult to maintain, and makes it simple to do good insulation of the area.
-Painting drywall is a very simple and straightforward process, and opening holes or replacing parts of the wall is not too difficult.
+Painting is a very simple and straightforward process, and opening holes or replacing parts of the wall is not too difficult.

 However good it is, there are downsides to it too.
 Drywall is often not as tough or solid as the other solutions and can get easily damaged.
-Below we have listed some of the most common causes of damage to drywall and how to treat them.
+Below we have listed some of the most common causes of damage to it and how to treat them.

 Scuffs created from moving furniture or people and bags scratching on the surface of the drywall is one of the most common causes of damage to drywall.
 In this case, the drywall is very little affected, but it can be aesthetically unpleasing.
 They can be easily fixed by cleaning the drywall with a wet sponge or cloth, and after drying you can apply a coat of paint.
 It will look as good as new after that.